 Though the headline on any story about “It Runs in the Family” would doubtless refer to son Michael and father Kirk Douglas co-starring together for the first time, more notable is how director Fred Schepisi steers what could have been a trite family comedy toward thoughtful moods and nuances.
-Resulting pic is likely to deliver medium-level B.O.
+Resulting pic uneasily pivots between comedy and drama, with its best parts strongly reminiscent of Schepisi’s previous, British-made drama about aging and dying buddies, “Last Orders.”
+In his biggest role since his stroke (albeit one customized for him), Kirk maintains a movie star’s second sense for dominating the screen.
+Pic pitches to all age groups, but slow pace and deliberately non-sensational tone makes this an easier entree for older auds, likely to deliver medium-level B.O. in wide release.

 In a Jewish upper-middle-class professional Manhattan family setting that Woody Allen long ago made archetypal, pic is so averse to eccentricities by anyone under 70 years old that the fact lawyer husband Alex (Michael) and shrink wife Rebecca Gromberg (Bernadette Peters) have converted a loft into a home is seen as radical.
 So is the way their youngest son Eli (Rory Culkin) asks for a raise in allowance by issuing a personal expense report.
 Equally troubling is eldest son Asher’s (Cameron Douglas) permanently glazed-over look, a sign that he is — horrors — smoking pot.

 Pic introduces family members individually, moving from one to the other like items at a buffet.
 Patriarch Mitchell (Kirk) suffered a stroke a year before and retired from the law firm he founded (and where Alex works serving sleazy corporate clients).
 Mitchell is trying to adjust to a slower pace with wife Evelyn (Diana Douglas).